akshatmittal/youtube-realtime/README.md

 This is a simple experiment which shows the current live subscriber count on YouTube for a user.
 The count displayed on YouTube is often incorrect because it doesn't update in real time.
 The count used on this experiment is taken directly from the API and hence is guaranteed to be accurate.

-The design follows Material Guidelines by Google, although could be slightly displaced for better experience.
 This page is super light and the follow up network requests are as minimal as possible.

 You can directly bookmark the relevant page to directly jump to a specific user.
 Sharing features are built right into the web app.